ccodel/dsr-trim/README.md

 -V        Verbose error mode.
 If a proof-checking error is encountered,
           additional information about program state is printed.

+-c | --compress    (dsr-trim only) Emit a compressed, binary-formatted proof.

--e | -eager        Eager proof parsing.
+-e | --eager       Eager proof parsing.
 Parses entire file before checking.
 -s | --streaming   Streaming.
 Parses the proof as it goes.

 -b | --backward    (dsr-trim only, default) Perform backward checking.